popphp/pop-kettle/README.md

 MyApp\Table\Migrations
 ```

+Please note, while `kettle` is a CLI-helper tool that assists in wiring up your initial application, it is
+unaware of your application and its namespace.
+If you choose to manage database migrations with a database
-If you choose to use this method, `kettle` will have to be made aware of the namespace and location of your
+table, `kettle` will have to be made aware of the namespace and location of your application.
+You can do
-application files.
-Add that to the autoloader in the `kettle.inc.php` file:
+that by adding it to the autoloader in the `kettle.inc.php` file:

 ```php
 $autoloader->addPsr4('MyApp\\', __DIR__ . '/app/src');